 Inadequate Measures Taken to Address Irregular Heart Rate

-When the hospital staff doesn't take the required measures to prevent injury to the child or mother when it is clear that the baby is in distress, the resulting birth injuries could be considered medical malpractice and the family may be able to file a lawsuit for the cost of care associated with the resulting injuries or conditions as well as any pain and suffering caused.
+When the hospital staff doesn't take the required measures to prevent injuries to the child or mother when it is clear that the newborn is in distress, the resulting birth injuries could be considered medical malpractice.
+In these cases, the family might file a birth injury lawsuit for the cost of care associated with the resulting injuries or conditions, as well as any emotional distress it caused.

-If you feel that the injuries your child sustained during birth were the result of negligence or malpractice, contact the birth injury attorneys at Rosenfeld Injury Lawyers today to schedule a free consultation with a personal injury attorney who will evaluate the details of your case and answer any questions you may have.
+Do you suspect that the injuries your child sustained during birth were the result of negligence or malpractice?
+If so, contact the birth injury attorneys at Rosenfeld Injury Lawyers LLC today to schedule a free consultation with a personal injury attorney who will evaluate the details of your medical malpractice lawsuit and answer any questions you may have.

-Our lawyers are located throughout Illinois and have a successful track record handling birth injury cases.
-If we are unable to collect the compensation that you are entitled to under law, there will be no charge for our services.
+Our birth injury lawyers are located throughout Illinois and have handled numerous childbirth injury cases nationwide.
+If our medical malpractice trial lawyers cannot collect the compensation that you are entitled to under the law, there will be no charge for our services.